open-engineering-academy/source/memo3.md

   - An `Element` conforms to a `Definition`.
   - A `Validation` checks an `Element` against one or more `Constraint`s.
   - `Dependency` captures the means needed for realization.
-  - `Feedback` links operational learning back to the `Definition`.1. a stricter OWL version with cardinalities and restrictions, or2. a one-slide teaching summary with only the essential triples and classes.---Here is a stricter OWL-style version with cardinalities and a few useful restrictions for the `Hello, Pico!` pattern.
-I’ve kept it formal enough for Academy use, but still readable.Title: Stricter OWL-Like Schema for Constructive Realization in the Open Engineering Ecosystem1.
-IntentThis schema strengthens the earlier model by adding constraints on how `Definition`, `Realization`, `Element`, `Constraint`, and `Validation` relate.
-The goal is to express that an Element is not arbitrary: it is produced through a realization of a definition and can be validated against explicit constraints.2.
-Core classes`@prefix oee: [https://example.org/oee#](https://example.org/oee#) .
+  - `Feedback` links operational learning back to the `Definition`.

+    1. a stricter OWL version with cardinalities and restrictions, or
+    2. a one-slide teaching summary with only the essential triples and classes.---Here is a stricter OWL-style version with cardinalities and a few useful restrictions for the `Hello, Pico!` pattern.
+I’ve kept it formal enough for Academy use, but still readable.Title: Stricter OWL-Like Schema for Constructive Realization in the Open Engineering Ecosystem

+    1. IntentThis schema strengthens the earlier model by adding constraints on how `Definition`, `Realization`, `Element`, `Constraint`, and `Validation` relate.
+The goal is to express that an Element is not arbitrary: it is produced through a realization of a definition and can be validated against explicit constraints.

+    2. Core classes`@prefix oee: [https://example.org/oee#](https://example.org/oee#) .

 @prefix owl: [http://www.w3.org/2002/07/owl#](http://www.w3.org/2002/07/owl#) .@prefix rdf: [http://www.w3.org/1999/02/22-rdf-syntax-ns#](http://www.w3.org/1999/02/22-rdf-syntax-ns#) .@prefix rdfs: [http://www.w3.org/2000/01/rdf-schema#](http://www.w3.org/2000/01/rdf-schema#) .@prefix xsd: [http://www.w3.org/2001/XMLSchema#](http://www.w3.org/2001/XMLSchema#) .